alexfernandez/loadtest/doc/api.md

 #### `headers`

+An object containing headers of the form `key: 'value'}.
-A map of headers.
-Each header should be an entry in the map with the value given as a string.
+Each attribute of the object should be a header with the value given as a string.
 If you want to have several values for a header, write a single value separated by semicolons, like this: